 - Tips for getting to know your community: EXPLORE!
-It’s great to read about places and people, or watch videos on them, but I think the best way to really understand a place and the people living in it is exploring the place and physically, face to face, talking with the people.
+It’s great to read about places and people, or watch videos about them, but I think the best way to really understand a place and the people living in it is by exploring the place physically, to by talking with the people face-to-face.

 - Tips for training: Running and lifting with other student-athletes was one of my favorite aspects of this program.
 Learning how to erg, for example, was really enlightening and definitely a good workout.
-So I would say that workouts are always better with a buddy – find someone or a group to do workouts with.
+I would say that workouts are always better with a buddy—find someone or a group of people to do workouts with.